godetremy/42-trolls/README.md

 </details>

 ## 🟡 Moderately Annoying
-Some command that can be removed, but you have to know the tips. 😘
+A bit more annoying, but still easy to remove.

 ### 📺 AdSh - Ads in your shell
-Worries about the free and no distrubtive shell ?
-Don't worries, you can now add ads when you type command on your terminal.
+Tired of an ad-free terminal?
+Now you can add ads to pop up when you type commands in your terminal.

 ```bash
 curl https://raw.githubusercontent.com/godetremy/42-trolls/refs/heads/main/adsh/install.sh | bash